 And, I mean, one should always consider the lobster.

 Junko, though, is just lovely, very open and friendly, and an English speaker.
-She's chock full of information about not only the contemporary Japanese art scene but East Asia in general.
+She's chock-full of information about not only the contemporary Japanese art scene but that of East Asia in general.
 Gallery Side 2 is a really cool, minimalistic, open, unfinished concrete box of a space, but she told me she'd be moving over the summer and almost certainly has by now.
 But if anyone's reading this then there's a good chance you'd be interested enough to find her, and hopefully able, now that you know her first name and what her former gallery was called.
 She makes good use of Tokyo Art Beat as well.

 Also right at Midtown, directly across the street from the Eye Institute, is Fujifilm Square.

 It's a large, freestanding building with two large sections of it devoted to photography galleries that you can just pop in and have a look at.